Full-stack developers are full of future career opportunities. Let’s see why that seems to be the case, and how you can become one.

 Of course, we could just as well just get blown up in the air in a huge nuclear explosion tomorrow, or fall victims to an even trickier virus next year.
 Or to an alien civilisation casually deciding to destroy our planet on a sunny Thursday (in which case you’ll just need a towel as a survival kit on you, as we all know).

 But we humans like to believe that we actually do have a future – a hopefully bright and exciting one -, and can prepare for it.

 The question is: how to prepare for an unpredictable, but most probably digital future?

-Coding, because if the really future is going to be digital, then it's better to be the one to build it - starting today.
+Coding, because the future is going to be digital, and it’s better to be the one who builds it – starting today.